 Customizable |

-If you love this approach, check out other no-tool pet barriers for more ideas.
+If you love this approach, explore easy DIY barriers for pets for more ideas.

-For a robust DIY pet gate for cats, try a PVC frame, ideal for wider openings.
+For a sturdy diy pet gate for cats, a PVC frame is ideal for wider openings.

 Materials Needed